christianschmizz/go-nukibridgeapi/README.md

 This project aims to make Nuki's Bridge API accessible.
 Either through the provided library or as a program from the command-line.

+The [Nuki Bridge](https://nuki.io/en/bridge/) acts as gateway between your [Nuki Smartlock](https://nuki.io/en/smart-lock/) and your Wifi network, which enables you to access your Nuki devices remotely.

 ![Develop](https://github.com/christianschmizz/go-nukibridgeapi/workflows/Build/badge.svg?branch=develop)

 Therefore it is introducing a command-line tool called `nukibridgectl` which implements access to the basic functions of your Nuki bridge for now.

+:warning: **Encrypted token support**: There is currently no automatic detection for support of encrypted tokens.
+Users of the library have to make use of the `UseEncryptedToken` option to enable the use of encrypted tokens.
+Therefor **the CLI tool only supports hashed tokens**.

 # Activate the Bridge API